johncook1979/simon-cryptanalysis/README.md

 * _gam.txt_

 *  _pro.txt_

+## Prerequisites
+Either Visual Studio Code or Jupyter Notebook to execute Python code.
+Familiarity with Python is a benefit.

 ## Executing code
-When executing the code, ensure you are using either Jupyter Notebook or Visual Studio with python.
+When executing the code, ensure you are using either Jupyter Notebook or Visual Studio with Python.
 The 4 text files should be in the same directory as the executed files, or modify the code to reference their correct location.

 ## Reference
 If you intend on using this repository we request you reference using the following: